U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 The American Statistical Association's Committee on Energy Statistics provides technical advice to EIA at semi-annual meetings.
 Held in the spring and fall in Washington, DC, these meetings are open to the public.
 Sessions are a combination of EIA briefings and discussions intended to solicit technical advice from the Committee members, who are primarily mathematical statisticians, survey statisticians, and energy analysts.
 When requested, Committee members also provide advice to EIA throughout the year.
 Questions may be referred to Alethea Jennings, EIA' s Liaison with the ASA Committee on Energy Statistics, at (202) 586-5879 or by email at email@example.com.

-EIA's Energy Conference brings together thought leaders from industry, government, and academia to discuss current and future challenges facing energy markets and policymakers.
-The conference attracts U.S. and international attendees with presentations and round-table discussions featuring Dr. Steven Chu, Secretary of Energy, Dr. Lawrence H. Summers, former Director of the National Economic Council, Lisa P. Jackson, Administrator, U.S. Environmental Protection Agency, and many other distinguished speakers.
+EIA's Annual Energy Conference brings together thought leaders from industry, government, and academia to discuss current and future challenges facing energy markets and policymakers.
+The conference attracts U.S. and international attendees with presentations and round-table discussions featuring Dr. Ernest Moniz, Secretary of Energy, Dr. Lawrence H. Summers, former Director of the National Economic Council, Lisa P. Jackson, former Administrator, U.S. Environmental Protection Agency, data visualization guru Hans Rosling, Alaska Senator Lisa Murkowski and many other distinguished speakers.

 Performing independent expert reviews